Sweet Turkey Treats

 Lovely Little Gobblers

-Mama Ashley of 7th House on the Left shares these cute turkey cookies that have become a favorite holiday tradition in her home.
+7th House on the Left shares these cute turkey cookies that have become a favorite holiday tradition in her home.

 Simply made using chocolate wafers, peanut butter cups, M&Ms, jelly beans, candy corn, and the ever-popular Nutter Butters, Ashley says that each year, "[they] unwrap all of the ingredients, put in a good Christmas movie and start the assembly line."
 Love it!
 Check out the rest of the post for a full tutorial and tips for finding the perfect icing.